-When the address change is to Then the change may affect the customer's Another state (permanently) Eligibility, when the child is no longer an Arizona resident (MA531).
-Another county ALTCS Elderly and Physically Disabled (EPD) Enrollment, as enrollment is based on the parent's county of fiscal responsibility (MA1104E).
+When the address change And the customer is Then the change may is to eligible for affect the customer's

+Another state (permanently) All programs Eligibility, when the child is no longer an Arizona resident (MA531).
+Another county ALTCS Elderly and Physically Disabled (EPD) Enrollment, as enrollment is based on the parent's county of fiscal responsibility ( MA1104E ).
 DES Division of Developmental Disabilities (DDD) services No affect on the customer's enrollment.